stjepanHe/RobinTask/notes.md

 ## So I separated my server on localhost:8080 as you mentioned and run my application in another terminal on localhost:3000.
 Header did not want to approve my request so I need to add Corse additional for local request.

-## All you need to do is to start frontend with npm start and in another terminal start server with node index.js inside server directory :)
+## All you need to do is to start frontend with npm start and in another terminal start server with node index.js command inside server directory :)